 - Aerial Cable Trail (540ZAR per person)

-- Victoria Falls Helicopter Ride – 15min (160USD per person)
+- Victoria Falls Helicopter Ride – 15min (165USD per person)

-- Chobe National Park Day Trip (170USD per person)
+- Full Day Excursion to Chobe National Park (170USD per person)

 - Zambezi Sunset Cruise